Schumacher-Group-UPB/PHOENIX/README.md

 - Install a UNIX-based software distribution such as [msys2](https://www.msys2.org/) or any WSL-compatible Linux distribution for Makefile compatibility.
 - Add the `cl.exe` (MSVC) and `nvcc.exe` (CUDA) executables to your PATH.
 Follow [these steps](https://stackoverflow.com/questions/9546324/adding-a-directory-to-the-path-environment-variable-in-windows) for PATH setup.
 - Enable "C++ Desktop Development" in the Visual Studio installer.

 ---

-## Quickstart Guide

-1. **Download Precompiled Binary**
-   Download the latest release from the [releases page](https://github.com/Schumacher-Group-UPB/PHOENIX/releases).

-2. **Install Required Libraries**
-   - GPU versions require only CUDA.
-   - For CPU versions, install [FFTW](https://www.fftw.org/).
-   - If using the SFML version, ensure [SFML](https://www.sfml-dev.org/download.php) is properly installed.

-3. **Run the Executable**
-   Place the executable in the same folder as the desired example and configure the example files as needed.

----